DavidPratten/jetisu/README.md

 __Ready for query optimisation__: Existing query optimisers for extensional and derived relations can be broadened to cover querying intensionally defined relations, leading to efficiency gains over time.

-__Intimate connection between the constraints in the relation's intensional definition and the ```WHERE``` clause in a query over the relation:__ A key implication of the above definition is that the relational algebra ```SELECT``` or ```σ``` operator (```WHERE``` clause in SQL) contains constraints that may be pushed down into the definition of the relation prior to retrieving the rows in the relation, rather than being applied as a filter after retrieving the rows from the relation.
+__Intimate connection between the constraints in the relation's intensional definition and the ```WHERE``` clause in a query over the relation:__ A key implication of the above definition is that the relational algebra ```SELECT``` or ```σ``` operator (```WHERE``` clause in SQL) contains constraints that may be __pushed down__ into the definition of the relation prior to retrieving the rows in the relation, rather than being applied as a filter after retrieving the rows from the relation.

 __Single source of truth:__ The relational algebra is inherently agnostic to which attributes are known and used to constrain the relation and which attributes are unknown and which are sought as the answer.
-An intensionally defined relation is omnidirectional and may be used to query rules "forward" or in "reverse" depending on what is known prior to querying.
+An intensionally defined relation may be used to query rules "forward" or in "reverse" depending on what is known prior to querying.
+Following HHT, the extent to which a relation is omnidirectional is called its 'effectiveness'.

 __Write once, use anywhere and Privacy friendly:__ Rules and data are kept in separate relations.
 Rules may be applied, when appropriate, to the right data by a variant of the relational `join` `⨝` creating a derived relation which is then available for further processing.